ChandaniChhajed96/ChandaniChhajed96/README.md

 ### Talking about Personal Stuff :

 - 🛠 &nbsp; At the moment working with AngularJS, Typescript, .Net, C#.
-- 👀 &nbsp; Currently learning NextJS and ReactJS.
+- 👀 &nbsp; Currently learning ReactJS and NodeJs.
 - 👨🏻‍💻 &nbsp; All my contribution on [Github](https://github.com/ChandaniChhajed96) are genuine.
 - 📫 &nbsp; How to reach me: chandani1807@gmail.com
 - 🚀 &nbsp; My [Portfolio Website](https://www.linkedin.com/in/chandani-vijaychhajed/)